coreos/vault-operator/doc/user/ingress.md

-# Setup Ingress for Vault Service
+# Set up Ingress for Vault Service

-This guide shows how to make the vault service accessible from outside a k8s cluster by setting up an Ingress resource.
-For more information about ingress see the [tectonic ingress docs][tectonic ingress docs].
+This guide shows how to make the Vault service accessible from outside a Kubernetes cluster by setting up an Ingress resource.
+For more information about Ingress see the [Tectonic Ingress docs][tectonic ingress docs].

-Have a vault cluster that is already initialized and unsealed.
-You can use the [create-cluster][create-cluster] script for a quick setup.
+Before beginning, create a Vault cluster that is initialized and unsealed.
+Use the [create-cluster][create-cluster] script for a quick setup.

 ### Assumptions

-- This example assumes a vault cluster named `example-vault` in the namespace `vault-services` whose service is accessible at `https://example-vault.vault-services.svc:8200` from inside the cluster.
+* This example assumes a Vault cluster named `example-vault` in the namespace `vault-services` whose service is accessible at `https://example-vault.vault-services.svc:8200` from inside the cluster.

-- The ingress hostname used to access the vault service will be `vault.ingress.staging.core-os.net`.
+* The Ingress hostname used to access the Vault service will be `vault.ingress.staging.core-os.net`.

-- The tectonic cluster is on AWS.
+* The Tectonic cluster is on AWS.

 Modify the example as needed for your use case.

-## Generate custom TLS assets for the ingress host:
+## Generate custom TLS assets for the Ingress host

-The ingress host can be configured with TLS assets for secure access.
+The Ingress host can be configured with TLS assets for secure access.

-Use the [tls-gen][tls-gen] script to generate the required TLS assets as secrets in the namespace of your vault cluster:
+Use the [tls-gen][tls-gen] script to generate the required TLS assets as secrets in the namespace of the Vault cluster:

 ```sh
 KUBE_NS=vault-services \